 it is not loaded!

-states have different BB gun safety laws and rules.
-Certain guns
+cities and states have different BB gun safety laws and regulations.

-• Do not fire at a target unless you know everything surrounding
+- Do not shoot at a target unless you are aware of everything surrounding

 the target.
-Do not shoot if there is a potential that someone is
+Do not shoot if there is a possiblility that someone is

 behind or on the sides of the target… you might miss!

-• Realize that BBs can ricochet.
+- BBs can and will ricochet.
 Be aware of the type of surface

 you are shooting at.
 BBs ricochet more easily off of certain surfaces.

-Flat surfaces, hard surfaces, and the water all surfaces that BBs
+Flat surfaces, hard surfaces, and water are all surfaces that have a

-• Start out shooting at a shooting range.
+- Start out at a shooting range.
 It is a good and

 much safer place to learn how to shoot.